 1999 held at Sanford, Florida.

-Champion – Team Easton, Burlingame, CA
+Champion – Team Easton, Burlingame, California

-Runner Up – Team TPS, Louisville, KY
+Runner Up – Team TPS, Louisville, Kentucky

 The championship was not decided until the “if” game – Here is the First Final ….Team TPS 20, Team Easton 19 Team Easton, without the benefit of a home run, scored 7 in the top of the first inning.
 Team TPS managed only one.
 The last out came when left fielder Robin Higginbotham made a leaping catch at the fence on Randell Boone.